mathwhiz1212/proxmox-notes/PfSense.md

 This helps prevent against accidental deletion.

 # Creating Virtual Network Interfaces
+Click on pfsense 1 > hardware > add > network device.
+Bridge: vmbr0
+VLAN tag: 400 (this is my maangement network for PfSense and Proxmox).
+Firewall: Uncheck this.

+Repeat as needed.
+I like to have 1 interface for the WAN like we created in the install, 1 managment interface, and 1 interface that I can use for all the Proxmox VNets I put in PfSense later.
+That last interface should **not** have a VLAN tag.

+Remember to uncheck the firewall on each interface you create.
+PfSense IS a firewall and we want traffic to be able to get to it.

 # Installing PfSense
 Double-click on the VM name `pfsense1` to open a new VNC window.